Taff's Well Thermal Spring: History

 The early history of Taff's Well spring is not documented, in fact the first recorded visit to the spring was in 1760 by the chemist D. W. Linden.
 Roman settlements and roads occur throughout the Taff Valley but there is no evidence that the Romans knew about, or used the spring.
-An early writing states it was sometimes called ‘Ffynnon Dwym’ or ‘tepid well’.
-In 1799 flood waters are reported to have removed Roman masonry that once adjoined the well.
+A local tradition suggested that a flood in 1799 had uncovered Roman masonry at the site, however, if this was true, no trace of the masonry survives today, and Natur Cymru state there is no evidence of Roman Activity at the site.
+‘Ffynnon Dwym’ or ‘tepid well’ was an alternative name for the well.